csc-training/elements-of-hpc/parallel-computing-concepts/concepts.md

 -->

-## Types of parallel problems
+## Types of parallel algorithms

-Parallel programs can be divided in two limiting classes: trivially parallel and tightly coupled.
+Parallel algorithms can be divided roughly in two groups: trivially parallel ones and tightly coupled ones.

-In trivially parallel cases there is very little (or no) interaction between subtasks.
+In *trivially parallel* algorithms there is very little (or no) interaction between subtasks.
 In the example of Alice and Bob, interaction is needed in distributing the work and in combining the partial sums.
-However, during the computing of the individual partial sums no interaction is needed, and the problem can be considered trivially parallel.
-If the problem would be different and Alice would need to interact regularly with Bob during her computations, problem would be considered tighly coupled (TODO: can we think of easy to understand tightly coupled problem?)
+However, during the computing of the individual partial sums no interaction is needed, and the algorithm can be considered trivially parallel.
+If the problem would be different and Alice would need to interact regularly with Bob during her computations, it would be considered a *tighly coupled* algorithm instead (e.g. solving a sudoku together is an example of a tightly coupled problem).

-Programming trivially parallel problems is typically easier, and there are no high demands for the connection between CPUs.
-In best cases computers all over internet can be used for computing in parallel such as in the [Folding@home](https://foldingathome.org/) project where protein folding is studied using personal computers all over world.
+Programming trivially parallel algorithms is typically easier and they do not impose a high demand for the connection between the CPUs.
+It may even be possible to use internet-connected computers all over the world to compute something in parallel, such as in the [Folding@home](https://foldingathome.org/) project where protein folding is studied using personal computers all over the world.
-In tightly coupled problems programming is more involved and low latency, high speed interconnect  between the CPUs is essential for good performance.
-Weather simulation is a typical example of tightly coupled problem.
+For tightly coupled algorithms, programming is usually more difficult and a low-latency, high-speed interconnect between the CPUs is essential for good performance.
+Weather simulation is a typical example of a tightly coupled problem on supercomputers.

-Many real-world problems fall naturally somewhere between the two extreme cases.
+Many real-world problems fall naturally somewhere between these two extremes.

 ## Parallel scaling